Darencama/Cybersecurity-Training-Lab-Exercises/Security Labs 4.md

 ## Title: Log Analysis

-### Summary: In this lab i will be interacting with the event viewer in windows
+### Summary: In this lab i will be interacting with the event viewer in windows and with the apache server on linux as well as interacting with different commands that align with these actions.

  ### Steps: